livegnik/2way-poc-design/02-architecture/managers/10-network-manager.md

 * Initializing transport adapters and registering transport error hooks.
 * Validating that each adapter satisfies the send, receive, framing, and telemetry expectations defined in `01-protocol/08-network-transport-requirements.md` before it is exposed downstream.
 * Creating and starting inbound transport surfaces in a defined order:
   * Bastion ingress surface.
   * Optional admitted data surface, if configured as a distinct surface.
 * Starting engines in a defined order:
   * Bastion Engine.
   * Incoming Engine.
   * Outgoing Engine.
 * Starting Network Manager background phases after bastion readiness:
   * Peer Discovery Phase.
   * Reachability Tracking Phase.
 * Publishing readiness only after:
   * all required surfaces are live
   * the Bastion Engine is able to accept connections and execute admission
   * required DoS Guard dependencies are reachable, or explicitly configured out
 * Starting runtime loop responsibilities that belong to this manager:
   * connection reaping and timeout enforcement
   * keepalive scheduling if the transport requires it
-  * handshake maintenance that is strictly transport-level and does not alter protocol semantics
+  * handshake maintenance that is strictly transport-level and does not alter protocol semantics, per `01-protocol/08-network-transport-requirements.md`
   * outbound dial scheduling and concurrency control
 * Coordinating ordered shutdown and surfacing shutdown progress to Health Manager.
 * Ensuring shutdown sets readiness false immediately, then drains, then sets liveness false at completion.